twitocode/Tantalum/content/University/Year 1/CS 1JC3/What is Computational Thinking.md

 	 - engineering, math, art and design is involved.
 - **develop software using the principles of engineering**
 	- radical b/c in normal engineering things interact physically, not in softeng
+- elegance can be signfiicant in cs. easy to produce and modifyable software
+- not a pure form of art, it is mroe like architecture
 ## Key Terms
 - Semantics:
 - Syntax: